LizGoro90/db-tour/tutorials/welcome/01/README.md

 The example code on the right is interactive.
 You can click on Run to see the output.
 Feel free to edit the code and run it again.

-Please keep in mind that this tour uses a read-only database on a sandboxed environment so writing operations won't work.
+Please keep in mind that this tour uses a read-only database in a sandboxed environment so writing operations won't work.

 If you want to improve anything please do, and submit your pull-request.
 Tour's